HypatiaX Tutorial 2: Running Benchmark Experiments

 • NaN policy: NaN results (formula execution failures) count as failures, not missing data.

-• Routing improvements: Fixes 0–5 are applied before running; they improve the Hybrid from 66.2% to 72.7% R²>0.99.
+• Routing improvements: Fixes 0–5 are applied before running; they improve the HypatiaX rate from ~62% to 89.2% R²>0.99.

 Run the DeFi extrapolation benchmark

-python hypatiax/experiments/benchmarks/run_defi_extrapolation_benchmark.py \
+python hypatiax/experiments/benchmarks/hypatiax_defi_benchmark_v3c.py \

 --output data/results/defi_extrap/ \